 Nonsteroidal Anti-Inflammatory Drugs Other Than Aspirin

 Besides aspirin, other nonprescription NSAIDs include medicines like ibuprofen and naproxen.
-These drugs are useful for menstrual cramps, headaches, toothaches, minor arthritis, and injuries accompanied by inflammation such as sprains .
-They are also effective at reducing fever and inflammation.
+These drugs are useful for menstrual cramps, headaches, toothaches, minor arthritis, and injuries that occur with inflammation such as sprains .
+They are also effective at reducing fever.

 Among the NSAIDs, however, there are some differences.
 Ibuprofen stays in the system for less time and may need to be taken up to every 4-6 hours.